RottenBanana420/AI-Lecture-Note-Summarizer/README.md

-# AI Lecture Note Summarizer - Backend
+# AI Lecture Note Summarizer

 A FastAPI-based backend application for the AI Lecture Note Summarizer project.
 This service provides RESTful APIs for processing and summarizing lecture notes using AI/ML models.